 This session will be presented over Zoom.

 Rachel Ang is an artist and writer who makes comics.
-Their work has been published by The New Yorker, The Washington Post, kuš!, as well as Australian journals like The Lifted Brow, Going Down Swinging and Meanjin.
+Their work has been published by The New Yorker, The Washington Post, kuš! and Australian periodicals like The Age and Meanjin.
 Rachel’s first book, Swimsuit (Glom Press, 2018) was not read by many people, but those who did really liked it.
 The...
 Read more

 Sarah Firth is a Melbourne based, Eisner Award-winning comic artist, writer, speaker and internationally renowned graphic recorder.
 Her work has been published by ABRAMS Books, ABC Arts, Frankie Magazine, Graphic Mundi, Penn State University Press, Penguin Random House, Picador, Allen & Unwin, T...
 Read more